Skip to main content

 Role Based Access Control

-Arize supports full role-based access control.
+Arize AX supports full role-based access control.
 Using organizations and spaces, users can be restricted to only have access to data they are permitted.
-Your Arize account can consist of multiple organizations and spaces.
-In addition to built-in roles, Arize supports fine-grained custom roles that can be assigned at the space or project level for more granular access control.
+Your Arize AX account can consist of multiple organizations and spaces.
+In addition to built-in roles, Arize AX supports fine-grained custom roles that can be assigned at the space or project level for more granular access control.

 Custom Roles